Loop Hero: Development and release

 Loop Hero was initially borne out from an idea the Four Quarters team had in early 2019 when discussing zero-player games; one of their team members built a game with a hero wandering in a loop while the player built around it.
 They did not do much with this idea until the Ludum Dare game jam in October 2019, which had the theme "Start with nothing".
 The earlier prototype idea worked well to the theme, though the final game they produced for Ludum Dare did not win as it wasn't very polished.
 Four Quarters recognized that they had the foundings of a good game, spent more time with the Ludum Dare version and were able to secure Devolver Digital for publication and support.
 Since then, most of their development had been focused on balance of the game due to the number of different sub-systems within the game.
 They were able to use a demo of the game offered on Steam as part of one of the first major large-scale balance tests, and which they planned to continue after the game's release.
 The game released for Linux, macOS, and Windows on March 4, 2021.
 A Nintendo Switch version released on December 9, 2021.
 Versions for Xbox One and Xbox Series X/S released on April 4, 2023.
 A mobile version released for Android and iOS on April 30, 2024.
 Following the Russian invasion of Ukraine, the developer encouraged piracy of Loop Hero in countries where sanctions prevented purchase.

 Reception

-Loop Hero received "generally favorable" reviews, according to review aggregator Metacritic.
+Loop Hero received "generally favorable" reviews, according to review aggregator website Metacritic.
 Critics praised the freedom to create unique worlds and the 80's aesthetic of the game.
 Ben Kuchera of Polygon praised the experimentation that the looping system allowed.
 Ian Boudreau of PCGamesN appreciated how the deck building mechanics allowed the player to constantly vary up their playstyle.
 Evan Lahti, writing for PC Gamer, enjoyed the surprises that different card combinations could create, although he thought the lack of new ones hurt the later game.
 Sam Machkovech of Ars Technica enjoyed the game's take on the idle genre, and how the player had to make difficult choices on their abilities.